kofi-arthur/iBattery/README.md

-# package.json
+# iBattery

-An Electron application with React
+An Electron application with React to monitor you battery's charging and notifies users when the battery is fully charged.

 ## Recommended IDE Setup